flaneurette/Lifetime-Health-Calendar/README.md

 ---

 > Note: this is not medical advise.
 Please consult a doctor if you need screenings or checkups.
-> Science may changes over years and decades, always review it often.
+> Science may change over years and decades, always review it often.